28-30 Upper English Street

 - William and his family live in the building and he is described according to Irish Census 1901 as a ‘Merchant’.
 William is 63 in 1901, his wife Isabella is aged 56, their son Charles aged 30 and daughter Margaret aged 20.
 They live with 4 servants.

-- Charles Carter seems to take over the business around 1910.
+- Charles Carter seems to take over the business around 1910 and is still listed as leasing the building in the Valuation revision book 1936 – 1957.

 - In the 1960’s the business was a grocery store and was known as ‘The Milestone and ‘Quinn’s the Milestone Bar’ was upstairs and was also part of the building.